 \subsection{Numerical Verification}

-To assess the precision of our diagrammatic expansion developed in Sec.~\ref{subsec:diag exp}, we benchmark its predictions against numerical solutions of the cascaded master equation with the quantum-regression theorem (QRT).
+To assess the precision of our diagrammatic expansion developed and its application to resonant coherent inputs, we benchmark its predictions against numerical solutions of the cascaded master equation with the quantum-regression theorem (QRT).
 The comparison focuses on third-order quadrature cumulants and $g_c^{(3)}$ for small atom numbers, where a full numerical simulation is tractable.

-For numerical calculation of third-order quadrature cumulants, the left-hand side of Eq.~\ref{eq:DXDXDX relation} can be expressed as a summation of correlators involving creation and annihilation operators, each of which can be numerically evaluated using QRT applied to the cascaded master equation derived in \cite{Mahmoodian2023}.
-For $g_c^{(3)}$, we perform similar simulations by calculation $g^{(2)}$ and $g^{(3)}$ using QRT.
+For numerical calculation of third-order quadrature cumulants, the left-hand side of Eq.~(\ref{eq:DXDXDX relation}) can be expressed as a summation of correlators involving creation and annihilation operators, each of which can be numerically evaluated using the QRT applied to the cascaded master equation derived in \cite{Mahmoodian2023}.
+For $g_c^{(3)}$, we perform similar simulations by calculating $g^{(2)}$ and $g^{(3)}$ using the QRT.